masseygeo/GrainPy/README.md

 - If something isn't working, [create an issue](https://github.com/masseygeo/GrainPy/issues/new)

-- If you think GrainPy is pretty cool, consider giving it a star.
+- If you think GrainPy is pretty cool, please give it a star!

 - If you need to get in touch for other reasons, [send me an email](mamass1@g.uky.edu)